 Amy Pertschuk Co-Founder, Children & Nature Network

-Stephen J. Pont, MD, MPH, FAAP Medical Director, Texas Center for Prevention and Treatment of Childhood Obesity
+Stephen J. Pont, MD, MPH, FAAP Science & Population Health Medical Director, Texas Department of State Health Services

 Hannah Quimby Executive Director, Quimby Family Foundation

 Jesse Sixkiller Attorney, Gray Plant Mooty

 Richard Louv Chair Emeritus, Author and Co-Founder, Children & Nature Network